svix/svix-cli/README.md

 **With the Svix CLI, you can:**

-- Interact with the Stix CLI
+- Interact with the Svix CLI
 - Validate Webhook payloads